danczw/neural-network-square-one/README.md

-# Neural-Network-from-Scratch
+# neural network from square one

-My take on building a Neural Network from scratch in Python with minimal library usage, based on ['Neural Network from Scratch'](https://nnfs.io).
+My take on building a Neural Network from the ground up in Python with minimal library usage, based on ['Neural Network from Scratch'](https://nnfs.io).
 The Neural Network demonstrates a classification task of artificially created data.

-Follow step-by-step instructions of creating a Neural Network from scratch in */nnfs_steps*.
+Follow step-by-step instructions of creating a Neural Network from square one in */nnfs_steps*.
 Important concepts can be found in */concepts*.

 ---